I find myself repeating these various points to many people at different times, so I thought I would write them down.

 If you're thinking of your Internet project as a money-making venture, then surprise: it's a business.

 You need to do a business plan, just like you would for a brick-and-mortar shop.
 Provide analysis of costs, income models, regulation and licensing, break-even points and an honest evaluation of your potential competition.
 You can get help with a business plan - including templates and examples - from the US Small Business Administration.
-It's writen in ColdFusion... my favorite language!
+It was written in ColdFusion... my favorite language!

-Talking to us - about all the money your web site will make - is not a business plan.
-We'll want to see the real thing.
+Talking to us - about the general idea and all the money we will make - is not a business plan.

 Control your Domain Name